Clarksdale Cubs: 1921: Mississippi State League

 Earl Webb was both a pitcher and a regular position player for Clarksdale in 1921.
 At age 23, in his first professional season, Webb hit .282 with 7 home runs in 309 at bats for the Cubs.
 As a pitcher he compiled a 12–8 record.
 Webb was married and had a family and had worked as a coal miner for many years.
 After having success as a player for local mill teams, his father convinced him to give up coal mining and pursue a professional career in baseball.
 He had originally signed to play with the Memphis Chickasaws at age 18 but never reported.
 After the talk with his father, he reached out to Memphis, who signed him to a contract and assigned him to Clarksdale.
 Webb was signed by the New York Giants following his season with Clarksdale, but he refused report to the team in New York and spent two seasons with Memphis.
 Remaining in the minor leagues, Webb gave up pitching after the 1924 season and became strictly an outfielder.
 In 1925, at age 27, he made his major league debut with the New York Giants.
 Webb played seven seasons in the major leagues with the Giants, the Chicago Cubs, Boston Red Sox, Detroit Tigers and Chicago White Sox, retiring with a lifetime batting average of .306 and an OBP of .381, playing in 650 career major league games.
-In 1931, while playing with the Boston Red Sox, Webb hit 67 doubles, to set a major league record for doubles in a season, a record that still stands today.
+In 1931, while playing with the Red Sox, Webb hit 67 doubles, to set a major league record for doubles in a season, a record that still stands today.
 Following his baseball career, Webb returned to his mining career, becoming a foreman with the Consolidated Coal Company in Jenkins, Kentucky, while also serving as the manager of the company's semi-professional baseball team.

 William Bobo began his baseball career with Clarksdale in 1921, hitting .275 in 110 games with the Cubs.
 After his season with Clarksdale became the player/manager of the Indians Greenwood in 1922 and 1923, while simultaneously coaching in college.
 In 1924, Bobo was hired to serve as the player/manager for the Hattiesburg Pinetoppers in the Cotton States League.
 Bobo had coached the Hattiesburg High School football team to an 8–1–1 record in 1922 after playing the season with Greenwood.
-In September 1924, Bobo was named as the athletic director at Mississippi State Teachers College, today's University of Southern Mississippi), which was located in Hattiesburg.
+In September 1924, Bobo was named as the athletic director at Mississippi State Teachers College (now the University of Southern Mississippi) in Hattiesburg.
 Bobo was the Mississippi State Teachers College football coach from 1924 to 1927, compiling a record of 9–17–4.
 Bobo was also the head basketball coach at Mississippi State Teachers College, coaching the team from 1924 to 1928, with an overall record of 31–17–1.
 For his third coaching position, Bobo served as and the Mississippi State Teachers College head baseball coach from 1925 to 1928 and compiled a record of 19–10–1 in his tenure.